Competition terms and conditions

 You need to publish terms and conditions (T&Cs), for any marketing/sales competition you plan to run.
 This is applicable to a game of chance as well as a game of skill.

-The terms and conditions is a legal document which is intended to outline the responsibilities of the entrant, and the promoter, and should clearly establish the expectations and responsibilities of each party.
+The promotion's terms and conditions is a legal document which is intended to outline the responsibilities of the entrant, and the promoter, and should clearly establish the expectations and responsibilities of each party.

-A chance based competition, or a so called trade promotion lottery, require terms and conditions that are compliant with the jurisdiction where the competition will run.
+A chance based competition, or a so called trade promotion lottery, requires terms and conditions that are compliant with the jurisdiction where the competition will run.
 Most promotions tend to be "National" meaning that the rules will need to adhere to the separate laws and regulations of each state and territory in Australia.

 All terms and conditions should generally include: